ACCESS-NRI/ACCESS-TEST/README.md

 * `SPACK_INSTALLS_ROOT_LOCATION`: Path to the directory that contains all versions of a deployment of `spack`.
 For example, if `/some/apps/spack` is the `SPACK_INSTALLS_ROOT_LOCATION`, that directory will contain directories like `0.20`, `0.21`, `0.22`, which in turn contain an install of `spack`, `spack-packages` and `spack-config`
 * `SPACK_YAML_LOCATION`: Path to a directory that will contain the `spack.yaml` from this repository during deployment
 * (Optional) `SPACK_INSTALL_PARALLEL_JOBS`: Explicit number of parallel jobs for the installation of the given model.
 Must be either of the form `--jobs N` or unset (for the default `--jobs 16`).

-### File Modifications

-#### In `.github/workflows`

-* Reminder that these workflows use `vars.NAME` (as well as inherit the above environment secrets) and hence these must be set.
-* If the name of the root SBD for the model (in [`spack-packages`](https://github.com/ACCESS-NRI/spack-packages/tree/main/packages)) is different from the model name (for example, `ACCESS-ESM1.5`s root SBD is `access-esm1p5`), you must uncomment and set the `jobs.[pr-ci|pr-comment].with.root-sbd` line to the appropriate SBD name.

-#### In `config/versions.json`

-* `.spack` must be given a version.
-For example, it will clone the associated `releases/VERSION` branch of `ACCESS-NRI/spack` if you give it `VERSION`.
-* `.spack-packages` should also have a CalVer-compliant tag as the version.
-See the [associated repo](https://github.com/ACCESS-NRI/spack-packages/tags) for a list of available tags.
-* `.spack-config` should also have a CalVer-compliant tag as the version.
-See the [associated repo](https://github.com/ACCESS-NRI/spack-config/tags) for a list of available tags.

-#### In `spack.yaml`

-There are a few TODOs for the `spack.yaml`:

-* `spack.specs`: Set the root SBD as the only element of `spack.specs`.
-This must also have an `@git.YEAR.MONTH.MINOR` version as it is the version of the entire deployment (and indeed will be a tag in this repository).
-* `spack.packages.*`: In this section, you can specify the versions and variants of dependencies.
-Note that the first element of the `spack.packages.*.require` must be only a version.
-Variants and other configuration can be done on subsequent lines.
-* `spack.packages.all`: Can set configuration for all packages.
-For example, the compiler used, or the target architecture.
-* `spack.modules.default.tcl.include`: List of package names that will be explicitly included and available to `module load`.
-* `spack.modules.default.tcl.projections`: For included modules, you must set the name of the module to be the same as the `spack.packages.*.require[0]` version, without the `@git.`.